tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DSauthentication/PayU-handled-3DS-authentication.md

 Upon sending a payment request, you will receive a response with a `"PENDING"` state for the transaction.
 This response will also include a field within `extraParameters` called `THREEDS_AUTH_REDIRECT_URL`.

 * **`THREEDS_AUTH_REDIRECT_URL`:** This URL should be used to redirect the payer to complete the 3DS authentication process.
 The authentication process might involve challenges like entering a one-time password (OTP) received on their phone.

+The diagram below illustrates the end-to-end process of a transaction using PayU 3DS authentication, highlighting key steps such as request submission, authentication, and response handling.

+{{< 3dsAuth/3dsflow >}}

 #### Response Example